(02) 9192 1600

 Preparation

-Once the surgeon understands your goals and you decide to move forward, you will receive detailed instructions on how to prepare for your facelift.
-This might include advice on diet, alcohol consumption, smoking, managing certain medications or supplements, and facial hygiene practices.
+Once the surgeon has discussed your goals and you choosen to proceed, you will be provided with detailed instructions on how to prepare for your facelift.
+This may include guidance on diet, alcohol consumption, smoking, the management of certain medications or supplements, and facial care practices.

 Surgery

-The facelift procedure generally takes several hours and is usually performed under general anesthesia or local anesthesia with sedation, depending on the complexity of the surgery.
-The exact surgical techniques employed will be tailored to your specific needs but often involve making incisions in inconspicuous locations such as around the ear or in the hairline to minimize visible scarring.
-The surgeon then lifts and tightens the underlying muscles and tissues, removes excess skin, and repositions the remaining skin to create a smoother appearance.
+The facelift procedure generally takes several hours and is usually performed under general anaesthesia or local anaesthesia with sedation, depending on the surgical plan.
+The specific techniques used will vary according to the individual’s anatomy and the agreed approach, but may involve making incisions in locations such as around the ear or within the hairline.
+The surgeon then lifts and repositions underlying muscles and tissues, removes any excess skin, and repositions the remaining skin.

 • Surgery Time